 How to get to Sitia, Crete

 Sitia has its own small airport, but is also easily reached from Heraklion.
 Renting a car is a particularly great choice for getting to Sitia.
 The drive, and particularly the stretch from Agios Nikolaos to Sitia, is beautiful.
 Also, if you rent a car, you’ll have the flexibility you need to be able to explore the region and to visit the sights and beaches with ease.
-You can pick up your car at our car rental office located in the Heraklion Airport.
+You can pick up your car at our rent a car in Heraklion Airport.
 If you are traveling during high season, it’s a good idea to book online in advance.

 If you’d like to take a bus, you will need to get to the KTEL station, which is near the harbor.
 There are frequent departures throughout the day.
 If you arrive in Heraklion by plane, you can take a bus from the airport directly to the KTEL Station.
 There are at the time of this writing four buses a day, and the trip takes about 3 hours, you can check schedules here.

 Such a small town, but such a long history!
 Sitia actually takes its name from Eteia, the ancient Minoan city.
 This may have been home to one of the seven sages of antiquity, Myson (some say he was from Laconia, in the Peloponnese).
 The city prospered throughout the ages due to trade with other ports throughout Greece and the Mediterranean.
 During the Byzantine era, it continued to prosper, becoming the seat of a Bishop.